 Meeting Governance Committee 6 th December 2018 Title: Management of Trust Standards & Guidelines Lead Director: Dr Ahmed Khan Interim Medical Director Corporate Objective: Safe, high quality care Purpose: The purpose of this paper to provide a report to Governance Committee which sets out the Trusts position on implementation and compliance to Standards Guidelines received from 1st September 2016 to the 24th October 2018.

-Summary of Key Issues for Governance Committee

-High level context:

-The volume of standards and guidelines has become increasingly challenging for providers and commissioners to manage within existing risk management and clinical governance arrangements.
-In August 2016 SMT agreed to revise processes to manage Standards and Guidelines and strengthen systems by introducing:

-- Risk stratification of each standard and guideline by operational teams - Multi-level standard and guideline compliance reporting - Identification of barriers to compliance - Modernisation of the corporate standard and guideline database to facilitate corporate reporting; ensure the consistency of information captured and to free up administrative time.

-Key issues/risks for discussion:

-- Resource and capacity to undertake evaluation/and or audit of Standards and Guidelines - Links to Trust Audit Strategy (2018) - The Current corporate logging system is limited in its functionality. - Capacity of Directorate Governance Teams to maintain the accuracy of the Trust Standards and Guidelines data base to facilitate corporate reporting. - Implementation of cross directorate guidelines
+Summary of Key Issue s for Governance Committee High level context: for providers and co and clinical governan processes to manage introducing: Risk stratifica Multi-level sta Identification Modernisation facilitate corp captured and Key issues/risks for dis Resource and cap lards and guidelines has become increasingly challenging immissioners to manage within existing risk management ince arrangements.
+In August 2016 SMT agreed to revise ge Standards and Guidelines and strengthen systems by tion of each standard and guideline by operational teams andard and guideline compliance reporting of barriers to compliance in of the corporate standard and guideline database to porate reporting; ensure the consistency of information to free up administrative time. cussion: bacity to undertake evaluation/and or audit of Standards and GuidelinesLinks to Trust Auc hit Strategy (2018) Links to Trust Audit Strategy (2018) The Current corporate logging system is limited in its functionality.
+Capacity of Directorate Governance Teams to maintain the accuracy of the Trust Standards and Guidelines data base to facilitate corporate reporting.
+Implementation of cross directorate guidelines Internal/External Engage gement: SMT Directorate Governance Coordinators Operational Teams

-Internal/External Engagement:

-- SMT

-- Directorate Governance Coordinators

-- Operational Teams